 The Adult-Gerontology Health Clinical Nurse Specialist (CNS) program at the University of San Diego prepares nurses for an advanced practice registered nurse (APRN) role as an expert in the care of adults across a variety of health care settings such as hospitals and clinics, as well as their own private practice.
 Advanced practice as a CNS involves practicing nursing within the three spheres of influence (patient, nurse, organization system) in order to operationalize five CNS role components: expert practitioner, educator, consultant, researcher and clinical leader.
 As expert practitioner, CNSs provide direct and indirect care to specialized populations.
 As educators, CNSs teach patients, families, staff nurses, students, and communities regarding health.
 As consultants, CNSs assist with problem solving regarding patient care including facilitating support groups and establishing health care programs.
 CNSs also assist with research and promote research dissemination and evidence-based practice in the practice arena.
 As clinical leaders, CNSs are responsible for program development, quality improvement processes, and managerial operation and activities.

-Graduates are eligible for certification as Clinical Nurse Specialists in the State of California and for national certification by ANA as Adult Health Clinical Nurse Specialists by the American Nurses Credentialing Center and the American Association of Critical Care Nurses (AACN).
+Graduates are eligible for certification as Clinical Nurse Specialists in the State of California and for national certification by as Adult Health/ Adult-Gerontology Clinical Nurse Specialists by the American Nurses Credentialing Center and the American Association of Critical Care Nurses (AACN).